|Activities:||Hiking, Toprope, Bouldering, Ice Climbing, Skiing|

 Bruce Trail Map

 Georgian Bay Tourism Getaways - Autumn visitors may want to visit one of Ontario's finest parks for fall hiking and biking, Awenda Provincial Park just outside of Penetanguishene, or Georgian Bay Islands National Park.
 Walk and explore the many beaches in the Southern Georgian Bay area.
-Take a romantic fall colour cruise and savour the history that lived along the Southern Georgian Bay sites of Saint-Marie among the Hurons, and the Huron-Ouendat Village in Midland.
+Take a romantic fall color cruise and savor the history that lived along the Southern Georgian Bay sites of Saint-Marie among the Hurons, and the Huron-Ouendat Village in Midland.

 Protecting one of Canada's national treasures for your enjoyment: from Honey Harbour to Twelve Mile Bay in southern Georgian Bay you will discover spectacular landscapes, time-worn rock faces, diverse habitats and the rugged beauty of the Canadian Shield.
 These magnificent islands are accessible by boat only.
 The largest island, Beausoleil, offers tent camping, overnight and day docking, heritage education programs and hiking trails.